 In order to offset the costs of maintaining the trails there will be a number of funding strategies that will be explored.
+These strategies are:

-- 1. Grants- Capital Grants will be routinely explored and sought after - 2.
-Municipal Budget Some of the costs of maintenance will be added into the Municipal budget - 3.
-Partnerships Partnerships will be explored between local businesses and other larger corporations such as sponsorship and donation of materials. - 4.
-Private Fundraising- The Municipality will support the private fundraising efforts and donations towards the costs of maintaining the trails. - 5.
-Development Process costs for trail development and maintenance may be addressed under the subdivision process as a capital levy fee or recreational levy.
+- 1. Grants- Capital Grants will be routinely explored and sought after. - 2.
+Municipal Budget - Some of the costs of maintenance may be added into the Municipal budget. - Partnerships Partnerships will be explored between local businesses and other larger 3. corporations such as sponsorship and donation of materials. - Private Fundraising- The Municipality will support the private fundraising efforts and 4. donations towards the costs of maintaining the trails. - Development Process costs for trail development and maintenance may be addressed 5. under the subdivision process as a capital levy fee or recreational levy.